Subhabrata0010/Subhabrata/README.md

 # 💫 About Me:
-🌟 Tech Enthusiast Extraordinaire
+### 🌟 Tech Enthusiast Extraordinaire
 On a journey to craft innovative solutions with code, caffeine ☕, and curiosity.
-💻 Web Developer & Machine Learning Explorer
+###  💻 Web Developer & Machine Learning Explorer
   Building responsive web apps and diving deep into data to create intelligent solutions 🌐🤖.
-🚀 IoT Enthusiast
+### 🚀 IoT Enthusiast

-Turning “things” into smart things—because why settle for ordinary devices when they can talk to each other? 🌈📡 🛠️ MERN Stack Learner
+Turning “things” into smart things—because why settle for ordinary devices when they can talk to each other? 🌈📡
+### 🛠️ MERN Stack Learner

-Currently mastering the art of MongoDB, Express.js, React.js, and Node.js to conquer full-stack development 🧩.
+Currently mastering the art of MongoDB, Express.js, React.js, and Node.js to conquer full-stack development 🧩
-🎯 Goal-Oriented Innovator

-Crafting solutions that not only work but wow—because good enough is never enough 💡🔥.
-🧠 Lifelong Learner

-Always in beta mode 🔄—embracing growth in tech and beyond 📚.
-🤣 Quirky but Focused
+### 🤣 Quirky but Focused

 Thinks "Ctrl + Z" should exist for life decisions and sometimes "Googles" code like a pro 💁‍♂️📱.

-Let's make technology smarter, better, and more fun together! 🚀🎉
+####    Let's make technology smarter, better, and more fun together! 🚀🎉

 ## 🌐 Socials: